WalletConnect/WalletConnectKotlinV2/README.md

 ```

 The controller client will always be the wallet which is exposing blockchain accounts to a Dapp and therefore is also in charge of signing.
 To
 initialize the WalletConnect client, create a `WalletConnect.Params.Init` object in the Android Application class.
-The InitialParams object will
+The Init object will need the
-need at least the application class, the ProjectID and the wallet's AppMetaData.
-The WalletConnect.Params.Init object will then be passed to
+application class, the ProjectID, isController flag, and the wallet's AppMetaData.
+The `WalletConnect.Params.Init` object will then be passed to
-the `WalletConnectClient` initialize function.
-WalletConnect.Params.Init also allows for custom URLs by passing URL string into the `hostName`
+the `WalletConnectClient` initialize function. `WalletConnect.Params.Init` also allows for custom URLs by passing URL string into the `hostName`
 property.

 Remember to setup the isController flag to declare if your peer should act as controller or non-controller.
 For reference check out out